FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 SWITZERLAND DAY 4 – FULL-DAY TRIP: LAUTERBRUNNEN

 Cannot get enough of Mother Nature’s beauty?
-Then you’ll want to visit the majestic mountain village of Lauterbrunnen!
+Then visit the majestic mountain village of Lauterbrunnen!
 Not only is it a daunting destination for daredevils seeking thrilling adventures like base jumping, but trust me – if crazy sports aren’t your thing, there are still plenty of incredible sights to explore.

 ➡️ Lauterbrunnen is the perfect destination for an outdoor adventure!
 Check out my Lauterbrunnen guide for more, detailed, information.

-Ready to explore Switzerland’s most picturesque mountain village?
-Then get ready for a visit to Murren, one of the cutest towns in all of the Swiss Alps!
+Get ready for a visit to Murren, one of the cutest towns in all of the Swiss Alps!
 Not only will you be met with incredible views of snow-capped peaks and lush green valleys, but even just taking the train there is an amazing experience.
 Here is more info on Mürren!

-Ready to have a tuxedo-worthy adventure?
-Get up the legendary “James Bond Mountain” – Schilthorn!
-You can opt for more relaxed cable cars from Lauterbrunnen/Stechelberg/Muerren – promise your James Bond dreams will come true when you reach the summit!
+You can opt for more relaxed cable cars from Lauterbrunnen/Stechelberg/Muerren – your James Bond dreams will come true when you reach the summit!

-The Schilthorn mountain is a special place for James Bond fans.
 It was featured in the 1969 movie “On Her Majesty’s Secret Service”, where James Bond skis down the slopes of Piz Gloria.
 The cable car journey up to the summit was also filmed here and it has since become one of the most iconic James Bond scenes.

 At the top, you have stunning views of the Alps but also the 007 Walk of Fame and an exhibition dedicated to the movie!
 It’s a unique way to experience one of Hollywood’s most famous movies.

-SWITZERLAND DAY 4 – EVENING: INTERLAKEN
+SWITZERLAND DAY 5 – MORNING/MIDDAY: INTERLAKEN

 Since I recommend staying in Interlaken, you only now get to experience the beauty of the town!
 Interlaken town is located between two lakes, Lake Thun and Lake Brienz, and has been popular with visitors for centuries, who come to explore its quaint streets and picturesque towns.

-✔️ Buy some snacks from the supermarket at Höheweg street or a take-away meal from one of the numerous restaurants and then head to Höhenmatte park.
+✔️ Buy some snacks from the supermarket at Höheweg Street or a take-away meal from one of the numerous restaurants and then head to Höhenmatte Park.

 ✔️ There are benches and a beautiful meadow – the perfect setting for a dinner picnic.
 This must be one of the most easily accessible places to admire the Swiss Alps and have a picnic at the same time!

 ✔️ Watch the many, many paragliders on a sunny day.
-This is what Interlaken is known for: Outdoors sports like para- and hang-gliding in the most impressive setting.
+This is what Interlaken is known for: outdoor sports like para- and hang-gliding in the most impressive setting.
 Or why not book a paragliding tour yourself and see Interlaken from above?

-DAY 4+5 OF SWITZERLAND ITINERARY 5 DAYS – ZERMATT
+DAY 4+5 IN SWITZERLAND – ZERMATT

-📍 Zermatt
+Zermatt

 DISTANCES – INTERLAKEN – ZERMATT: 110 km (69 miles)